We often pass through the living room and so it is simply coloured; only black and grey. .

 5.

-And, as is true of most houses but is more so true in a shabby-chic house, it is so important
+true of most houses but is more so true in a shabby-chic house, it is so

 I wanted the house to highlight our values as a place that is not ostentatious, for we have not spent a lot on decoration, doing most of it ourselves.
 And I wanted a decorating style that that respects the past and yet is a homely place for friends and family.
 If the responses of our 15 guests this year is anything to go by I think we have succeeded.